khwang0/2019S-COMP3111/README.md

 ## Project Problem Statement and Activities

 > **Activity 1 Due (6%): 18-3-2019 (Wk 7 Mon) 20:00**
 > Submission details will be provided on Canvas
 >
 > **Activity 2 Due (24%): 29-4-2019 (Wk 12 Mon) 20:00**
 > Submission details will be provided at Canvas

+## Import Updates

+* 14/3/2019: We have turned off the issue section on this github and instead we are going to use Piazza for project clarification.

 ## Introduction